 I am active in many of the intermural sports teams in Rochester, which offer a great chance to get out of the lab and hangout with other graduate students and others from the community.
 I am also a mentor in a youth development program called Bolder Options, a program focused on developing and maintaining a healthy lifestyle from youth into adulthood.
 This has been a really rewarding experience for me.
 The trail system throughout Rochester and the surrounding cities is also quite impressive, so I like to get on my bike and head out for a good ride as much as possible.

 How does Rochester differ from your hometown?
 College community?

 Rochester is a very progressive city with all the convenience I had become accustomed to growing up in a Detroit suburb.
-Like most MGS students, I live within several miles of the campus, and I'm also close to great grocery stores, a mall, movie theaters and restaurants.
+Like most Mayo Clinic Graduate School of Biomedical Sciences students, I live within several miles of the campus, and I'm also close to great grocery stores, a mall, movie theaters and restaurants.
 I enjoy commuting by bike as much as possible, and Rochester has done a pretty good job of making major routes bike-friendly.
 While I have outgrown my need for a college campus feel, I do appreciate going out with friends on the weekends.
 Thankfully Rochester has a handful of good restaurants and bars, and the Twin Cities are just an hour's drive away, which makes for a quick getaway for a change of scenery from time to time.